lfr/lfr.github.io/special/_posts/2021-03-29-infinite-money.md

 Which is saying something, considering metric tons are just as infinite as money.

 ## There's more to this story

-Most people just can't wrap their head around the fact that money is infinite, which is why I didn't digress into any of the adjacent topics no matter how juicy.
-Central Banks, the *gods*, that mysterious war, they all deserve their own articles, here I just want people to relearn what money is..., and it will actually take another article to get there.

 The monetary system is made of two parts, a faucet and a sink.
 Here we briefly touched the topic of the faucet and its infinite supply, in my next special we'll go over the sink, and that one will be a doozy, so [thank you for following me](http://twitter.com/intent/user?screen_name=luwvis) and I'll see you at **2^9**!